-For example, LinkAge Plus is a network of community hubs which offer outreach and physical and social activities for people over fifty.
-Social prescribers located in GP practices throughout the borough offer one-to-one appointments where people can talk about their concerns with a specialist who will identify the best assistance, often through local voluntary services.
+LinkAge Plus is a network of community groups which offer outreach and activities for people over 50.
+Social prescribers located in GP practices offer one-to-one appointments where people can talk about their concerns with a specialist who will identify the best assistance, often through local voluntary services.
 For information on other local groups and services visit Idea Store Directory

 Combatting loneliness is one of the themes addressed in the borough’s Ageing Well Strategy.
 An action plan is being developed and will be shared here when completed.

-General information on loneliness and social isolation can be found on the Campaign to End Loneliness website.
+More information on loneliness and social isolation can be found on these websites: